Elizabeth A. Schlenk

 Scholarly Emphasis

-Physical activity promotion, correlates of adherence to treatment regimen, mHealth technology, quality improvement methodology, rheumatology, and cardiovascular risks.
+Dr. Schlenk's scholarly interest is in physical activity promotion, correlates of adherence to treatment regimen, mHealth technology, quality improvement methodology, rheumatology, and cardiovascular risks.

 Teaching